nylas/nylas-python/README.md

 The Nylas REST API uses server-side (three-legged) OAuth, and this library provides convenience methods to simplify the OAuth process.
 Here's how it works:

-1. You redirect the user to our login page, along with your App Id and Secret
+1. You redirect the user to our login page, along with your Client ID and Secret
 2. Your user logs in
 3. She is redirected to a callback URL of your own, along with an access code
 4. You use this access code to get an authorization token to the API